 - No formal entry requirements

-- Refunds will only be given if the course is cancelled or significantly altered by the College.
+Refunds will only be given if the course is cancelled or significantly altered by the College.
 Please refer to our Tuition Fee and Withdrawal procedure for further information.